open-web3-stack/XCQ/rfcs/add-xcq-to-fellowship.md

 - More extensible and flexible
 - New functionalities can be added in a permission-less manner without upgrading the core part of the XCQ.
-- Ensure the core part in a minimal scope.
+- Ensure the core part is in a minimal scope.

 We don't adopt a versioned design.
 Instead, every extension is identified via an extension id, which is a hash based on the extension name and method sets.
 An update of an extension is viewed as a brand-new extension.